 Ireland’s two main political parties, Fianna Fáil and Fine Gael, do not divide on a right/left basis on political, economic or social issues.
 Both are centre-right and have their roots in differing community attitudes to the 1921 Treaty of Independence (from the UK).
 Fine Gael represents the tradition that accepted the treaty as a stepping stone to an eventual republic of the whole island.
 Fianna Fáil represents the tradition that rejected the treaty because the present six counties of Northern Ireland were excluded from the outset.
 These traditions are still reflected in slightly different approaches towards Northern Ireland but there is bipartisan support for the peace process and the 1998 Belfast (Good Friday) Agreement.

 Active participation in EU policy-making is a priority for the Irish Government.
-Ireland joined the European Community in 1973 and, through the frameworks of European Political Cooperation (EPC) and more recently the Common Foreign and Security Policy (CFSP), has sought to coordinate its foreign policy with other EU Member States.
+Ireland joined the European Community in 1973 and seeks to coordinate its foreign policy with other EU Member States.
 Ireland held the rotating EU presidency for the period January-July 2013, the seventh time it had done so.
-A key priority during the Irish presidency was EU enlargement, with Croatia’s accession as the 28th EU Member State occurring during the Irish presidency.

 The Irish constitution requires that European treaties go to a national referendum and this has resulted in a high level of debate on Ireland’s role in the EU and the future of the EU.
 In 2008 the Irish electorate rejected the Lisbon Treaty.
 After receiving specific assurances from the European Commission, the Lisbon Treaty was ratified in a second referendum in 2009.